sony/nnabla/object-detection/yolov2/README.md

 1. Create a symbolic link to `nnabla_object_detection` at your catkin_workspace.
 1. Build your catkin workspace.
 The headers and so files of nnabla, nnabla_utils and nnabla_ext_cuda must be in paths.
 If you don't use a CUDA extension of NNabla, add `-DWITH_CUDA=OFF` to `catkin_make` command.
 1. Launch `roslaunch nnabla_object_detection demo.launch` with appropriate args.
 See the launch file for options.

+## Training, Evaluating, and Detection Using Trained Parameters
+The training code was forked from [https://github.com/marvis/pytorch-yolo2](https://github.com/marvis/pytorch-yolo2).
+See the License section for details.

+For details on training and evaluating your network's mAP (Mean Average Precision), see [Tutorial: Training the YOLO v2 Network with YOLO-v2-NNabla](./tutorial/tutorial_training.md).

 ---
 ## License